Mashfy/Mashfy/README.md

 • Thriving in fast-paced environments, where technical skills innovate.

-• Associate Software Engineer, with collaborative and dedicated intent.
+• Software Engineer (L1), with collaborative and dedicated intent.

 • Focused on quality results delivery, adaptive and professionally bent.